umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

     dotnet new umbraco --UseSqlCe -n MyCustomUmbracoSolution
     ```

-You will now have a new project with the name `MyCcustomUmbracoSolution` or whichever name you chose.
+You will now have a new project with the name `MyCcustomUmbracoSolution`, or whichever name you chose.

 The new project can be opened and run using your favorite IDE or you can continue to use the CLI commands.